HathiTrust Rights Database

 1 (lowest) copyright bib pd/bib, ic/bib, und/bib, pdus/bib

-In this model, rights of a given precedence should be superceded only by rights of an equal or greater precedence.
+In this model, rights of a given precedence should be superseded only by rights of an equal or greater precedence.
 For example:

 • Rights determined by bibliographic record extract (precedence level 1) are by far the most plentiful but have the least authority.
 They can only override other bibliographic record-derived rights, and can be overridden by processes that involve manual inspection as well as by access controls placed on volumes.